-Introduction To Machine Learning
+Overviews Of Machine Learning

-For a logic based algorithm, flow is well defined and known in advance however there are several real-life scenarios (such as image classification) where logic can’t be defined.
+For a logic-based algorithm, flow is well defined and known in advance; however, there are several real-life scenarios (such as image classification) where logic can’t be defined.
 In such cases, Machine learning has proven to be extremely useful.
 Machine learning techniques take input parameters & expected reference output data and generate logic which is then deployed into production.

-Main Components Of Introduction To Machine Learning:
+Main Components of Introduction to Machine Learning:

-Machine learning is sub-divided into the following categories:
+ML is subdivided into the following categories:

-- House Price Prediction: Predict house price using features like House size, an age of the house, number of rooms, locality, etc.
+- House Price Prediction: Predict house price using features like House size, age of the house, number of rooms, locality, etc.

 Unsupervised ML techniques do not require any labeled data and are used for clustering data into different segments based on input features.